 The commissioner is responsible for keeping under review the exercise and performance of persons who have powers or duties conferred upon them by the Regulation of Surveillance Etc Act 2006.
 It is not the responsibility of the commissioner to keep under review the department’s actions in relation to amending or revoking any public document under the Act or any of the actions or powers of the Deemster or the Tribunal under the Act.

 The Department also appoints a Deputy Surveillance Commissioner who works in conjunction with Mr O'Friel and undertakes the same duties when the Surveillance Commissioner is unavailable.

-Steven Coren, a lawyer specialising in public law, was appointed Deputy Surveillance Commissioner in 2009 and in July 2015 his appointment was again extended for a third term of office that expires in August 2018.
+Steven Coren, a lawyer specialising in public law, was appointed Deputy Surveillance Commissioner in 2009 and in July 2015, he has been subsequently reappointed and his current term of office expires in December 2021.

 Educated at Cambridge University, where he took the Constitutional Law Prize, Mr Coren has been called to the Bar of England and Wales, and to the Manx Bar.
 A civil litigator at Old Court Chambers, he also advises on Manx public, administrative and employment law, and appears at tribunals and inquiries.

 The agencies undertaking directed surveillance are required to give notice to the commissioner within 2 days of the grant of any authorisation specifying the matters prescribed by the department.
 If the agency fails to give notice then the authorisation ceases.

 The commissioner may put in place arrangements under which the agencies must submit notifications.